ShopRunner/baleen/baleen-script/README.md

 ## Tagging the tests

-On the `table`, `sample`, and `query` function, there is an optional tags map to tag useful row level data points like a primary key.
+On each function, there is an optional tags map to tag useful row level data points like a primary key.

 With a column value: